Nickel Plate Road 765: Second excursion service

-In September 2021, No. 765 returned to the Cuyahoga Valley Scenic once more to pull more excursion trains on their trackage, and during the final days of this visit, the locomotive reunited in Bellevue with another fellow NKP 2-8-4 No. 757, which recently received a cosmetic restoration by the Mad River and NKP Railroad Museum.
-Since 2022, the No. 765 locomotive has visited the Indiana Northeastern Railroad to haul the Indiana Rail Experience excursions on their trackage as part of a multi-year partnership between them and the FWRHS.
+In September 2021, No. 765 returned to the Cuyahoga Valley Scenic Railroad once more to pull more excursion trains on their trackage, and during the final days of this visit, the locomotive reunited in Bellevue with Nickel Plate Road No. 757, which recently received a cosmetic restoration by the Mad River and NKP Railroad Museum.
+Since 2022, No. 765 has visited the Indiana Northeastern Railroad to haul the Indiana Rail Experience excursions on their trackage as part of a multi-year partnership between them and the Fort Wayne Railroad Historical Society.
 In January 2025, it was announced that No. 765 would return to the Cuyahoga Valley Scenic Railroad for the first time in three years; the locomotive was unable to visit during the 2023 and 2024 seasons due to track issues.
 No. 765 operated the Cuyahoga Valley's "Steam in the Valley" excursions on April 25–27 and May 2–4.
-On May 10, 2025, No. 765 operated a series of employee excursions over the Wheeling and Lake Erie Railway from Brewster, Ohio to Bowerston, Ohio for their 35th Anniversary Celebration, marking the engines first excursions over the Wheeling since 1989.
+On May 10, 2025, No. 765 operated a series of employee excursions over the Wheeling and Lake Erie Railway from Brewster, Ohio to Bowerston, Ohio for their 35th anniversary, marking the locomotive’s first excursions over the Wheeling since 1989.
+On September 7, 2026, No. 765 pulled an 85 car empty grain train from Pleasant Lake Indiana to Reading Michigan on the Indiana Northeastern Railroad.